-The guide explains that the majority of the premium bucks for heli-skiing goes toward keeping the Vietnam vintage $2.5 million Bell 212 helicopter in mint condition and topped off with costly jet fuel.
+The heli-ski guide explains that the majority of the premium bucks for heli-skiing goes toward keeping the Vietnam vintage $2.5 million Bell 212 helicopter in mint condition and topped off with costly jet fuel.

-Finding a large enough landing area, however, is not a concern.
+Finding a heli-pad landing area, however, is not a concern.
 Our pilot perches the chopper on a space smaller than my bathroom, a knife’s edge mountaintop, for the 2 minutes it takes us to disembark and crouch in our huddle.
 Then with a fury of wind, noise and snow – the chopper leaves us to our new surroundings of nothing but immense mountains and astonishing silence.

 We take our first run of 2,500 vertical feet in a spectacular glaciated snowfield blanketed with deep fluffy powder.
 Our adept ski guide leads the way, leaving his flawless signature in the snow for us to follow.
 He points his pole at concealed crevasses and potential slide areas as we stop to catch our breath and take “if my friends could see me now” photos.